Primus HSM Configuration

 Enable PKCS#11 API

 In order to use the PKCS#11 Provider, the Client API and PKCS#11 access needs to be enabled on the HSM.
-Set the respective security configuration in

-- Device Frontpanel
+- Device Front Panel

 - Console